-One of the 12 powerful Etruscan lucumos, then a Roman defence, Arezzo has a wonderful historical centre and is the residence of the Archaeological Museum dedicated to Gaio Cilnio Mecenate.
-Heading south one arrives at Castiglion Fiorentino, a small medieval town of the Valdichiana and a flourishing Etruscan centre, with ancient walls and towers enclosing the centre of the city.
-From here to Cortona, another Estruscan lucumo, then a Roman city and then a Medieval city, which is the residence of the MAEC – Etruscan and Cortona Academy Museum.
-All around this area there are Etruscan ruins, not only in the museums but also in their original sites, such as Sodo, where Melone I and II del Sodo are, and in Camucia, where the famous Tumulo is.
+One of the 12 powerful Etruscan cities and later a Roman defense town, Arezzo boasts a wonderful historic centre and is today home to the Archeology Museum, dedicated to Gaio Cilnio Mecenate.
+Heading south, you’ll come to Castiglion Fiorentino, a small medieval town in the Valdichiana and once a flourishing Etruscan centre, with ancient walls and towers enclosing the city.
+Leave for Cortona from here, another Etruscan town, before becoming a Roman and finally medieval city.
+This is where you’ll find the MAEC – Etruscan and Cortona Academy Museum.
+All around this area, you can find Etruscan ruins not only in the museums but also in their original locations, including Sodo, where Melone I and II del Sodo are found, and in Camucia, home to the famous Tumulo.

-In Chianciano Terme the Museo delle Acque preserves several Etruscan ruins, evidence of the historical wine production of the area – an ancient Etruscan farm with its grape presses – and the religious attention of the ancient civilization for the hot springs of the area, as highlighted by the votive statues, and the stones recalling the curative features of these springs.
-It is possible to relax and regenerate in these waters thanks to the several services offered, such as the Sensorial Hot Springs, the thermal pools Theia, the Terme Sillene and the Parchi Acqua Santa e Fucoli around them.
+The Museum of Acque in Chianciano Terme conserves many Etruscan artefacts that attest to the area’s historical wine production and the religious faith of this ancient civilization displayed in the local thermal springs, highlighted by the votive statues and stones recalling the curative properties of the springs.
+You can relax in these waters, regenerating the body, thanks to the many services on offer nearby, like the Sensorial Hot Springs, the Theia thermal pools, the Terme Sillene and the Parchi Acqua Santa e Fucoli.

-San Casciano dei Bagni is an ancient small town known for its millenary natural springs pouring out rich waters.
-It was built on an ancient Medicean portico, commissioned by The Grand Duke Ferdinando I de’ Medici in 1607, and faces the wonderful landscape of Val D’Orcia.
-Departing from here, following beautiful roads immersed in nature one reaches the old small villages of Mount Amiata – Abbadia San Salvatore, Santa Fiora, Arcidosso, Castel del Piano, Seggiano, Castelnuovo dell’Abate – finally coming to the Abbazia di Sant’Antimo, and then Montalcino, famous for its wines.
+San Casciano dei Bagni is an ancient and small town known for its thousand-year-old hot springs.
+It was built on the order of Grand Duke Ferdinand I de’ Medici in 1607 and faces the wonderful landscape of the Val d’Orcia.
+From here, follow the beautiful roads as they wind through nature, passing through the villages of, Santa Fiora, Arcidosso, Castel del Piano and Castelnuovo dell’Abate, before arriving at the Abbey of Sant’Antimo and Montalcino, famous for its wines.

-Or, after a quick passage through Radicofani, famous for the Rocca di Ghino di Tacco, one can stop at Bagni San Filippo, where the white calcareous deposits created marvellous paths through nature and make this place one of the most suggestive in Tuscany.
-The warm waters with sulphur, calcium and magnesium and the quiet environment are conducive to total relaxation and well-being.
+You can also stop by Bagni San Filippo, where the white calcium deposits have created marvellous pathways through nature, making this place one of the most evocative in all of Tuscany.
+The warm waters, rich in sulphur, calcium and magnesium, blend with the quiet environment, allowing for total relaxation and well-being.

-Finally, one comes to the Terme di Santa Caterina in Bagno Vignoni, a suggestive small medieval town in the heart of the Parco della Val d’Orcia, a cultural landscape inscribed in the list of UNESCO World Heritages, situated in S. Quirico d’Orcia, which developed around the great pool from which the miraculous waters spout, famous since ancient times.
-First the Etruscans and then the Romans consecrated these springs to the gods.
-The sulphurous-bicarbonate-alkaline-muddy and hyper thermal waters of Bagno Vignoni, flow out at 50/52°C and are still widely used as a cure for arthritis and rheumatic conditions combined with bathing and mud-therapy treatments.
+To end your journey, head to the Santa Caterina Thermal Baths in Bagno Vignoni, a splendid, small medieval town in the heart of the Val d’Orcia Park.
+This cultural landscape belonging to the UNESCO World Heritage List, located in S. Quirico d’Orcia, developed around the large pool filled with these beneficial waters, famous since Antiquity.
+First the Etruscans and later the Romans consecrated these springs to the gods.
+The hyper-thermal waters in Bagno Vignoni, rich in sulphur, bicarbonate, alkaline and mud, flow to the surface at 50/52°C and are still widely used to cure arthritis and rheumatic conditions, as well as in bathing and mud-therapy treatments.